EURICIA/elyra-documentation/README.md

 An error occurred.
-ValueError: Extensions require a devDependency on @jupyterlab/builder@^3.6.7, you have a dependency on 4.1.1 See the log file for details:  /var/folders/g0/58s2gb0j08350ftl0tvbd_zc0000gn/T/jupyterlab-debug-hjlhm2bx.log (elyra) xinchaochen@nuthatch-402 theme % jupyterlab --version
+ValueError: Extensions require a devDependency on @jupyterlab/builder@^3.6.7, you have a dependency on 4.1.1 See the log file for details:  /var/folders/g0/58s2gb0j08350ftl0tvbd_zc0000gn/T/jupyterlab-debug-hjlhm2bx.log (elyra) xinchaochen@nuthatch-402 theme % jupyter lab --version
 zsh: command not found: jupyterlab

 Fixed by upgrading jupyter lab